All majors welcome, Business Administration, Communication Studies, Economics, History, Political Science

 Internship in an institution or organization with appropriate academic perspectives.

-Alternate for PSC 408: Relevant internship course in another academic department?
+Alternate for POL 408: Relevant internship course in another academic department?

 IDS 372 Survey of European Issues